 Pitoiset’s has participated in numerous group exhibitions in such museums as :

-Witte de With, Pompidou Center, Palais de Tokyo, Shirn Museum Frankfurt am Main, Kate Werble Gallery in New York, Old Bailey Galleries in Hong-Kong, Museo Marino Marini in Florence, Casino, Forum d’art contemporain in Luxembourg, Villa Paloma Monaco, Badischer Kunstverein, Museum am Ostwalt in Dortmund, Nassauischer Kunstverein Wiesbaden, Bielefeld Kunstverein, Museum Ostwall, Kadist Art Foundation, Museum of Modern and Contemporary Art of Rijeka...
+Witte de With, Pompidou Center, Palais de Tokyo, Shirn Museum Frankfurt am Main, Kate Werble Gallery in New York, Tai Knwun Contemporary in Hong-Kong, Museo Marino Marini in Florence, Casino, Forum d’art contemporain in Luxembourg, Villa Paloma Monaco, Badischer Kunstverein, Museum am Ostwalt in Dortmund, Nassauischer Kunstverein Wiesbaden, Bielefeld Kunstverein, Museum Ostwall, Kadist Art Foundation, Goethe Pop Up Minneapolis, Museum of Modern and Contemporary Art of Rijeka...

-Her work is part now of the many collections such :
+Her work is part now of the many private and public collections such :